AnhCaooo/energy-compliance/privacy-policy/privacy-policy.md

 ## 8. Future Changes

 We may update this Privacy Policy occasionally.
 When we do, we will notify users via the app or email if required.
-The latest version will always be available within the app or on this GitHub website.
+The latest version will always be available on this website.

 ---